“Nothing changes what already happened. It will always have happened. You either let it break you down or you don’t.”

 The room below was a padded room at one time, as you can tell per the wiring at the top of the ceiling.
 It was converted into a storeroom, which now contains DNR reports, other books, and many other interesting relics.
 Cindy thought perhaps since one of the ways the basement guy manifests himself is an all white being, which could perhaps indicate a patient who was frequently placed in the padded room.
 This would explain why he throws things or even scratches people.
 Maybe he has never intended to hurt anyone, and his confused mental state from his living years has carried over after death.
 I honestly think this is the case more often than not, and most spirits are not evil, just confused or still upset about something from when they were still alive.
 I could be wrong though.
 He has also manifested himself as a shadow figure to other people.

-Video of one of the low-light rooms.
 As I mentioned previously, this is common in paranormal investigations.
 My husband and I both heard noises knocking sounds, and I asked if they would knock twice.
 They knocked twice.
 I asked them to knock three times, and they knocked three times.
 I began filming after that to see if I could capture anything else.
 The knocking heard next followed what we initially heard.
 Cindy said often the day after an investigation, the energy will still be charged throughout the building.
-It made since to me why we heard tapping in one of the rooms with the chairs.
+It made sense to me why we heard tapping in one of the rooms with the chairs.
 When she took us through the boiler room on the guided tour before she left us alone, she said one of the common knocks they use during investigations is the old, Shave & a Haircut, Two Bits.
 When she explained, she gave the example aloud, so we wondered if the knocks were an attempt at answering her.

 The windows below are from the smoking porch in the back on the main floor.
 It’s not difficult to see the faces of past residents watching from inside, waiting for their next opportunity to be taken outside for some fresh air.